The

-Report: Portland Trail Blazers to file protest with NBA following defeat to Oklahoma City Thunder in controversial circumstances
+Portland Trail Blazers have opted not to file a protest with the NBA following Tuesday's controversial loss to the

 The 111-109 loss to the Thunder was marked by a controversial ending that led the Blazers to initially consider filing a protest with the league office.
 The controversy revolved around a situation in which, with a 109-108 lead, coach Chauncey Billups called a timeout clearly before a referee whistled a double-dribble on shooting guard Malcolm Brogdon with 15.1 seconds left in the final quarter in Oklahoma City.